 Disabled metrics are hidden from the main QC plot page, QC summary web part, and pareto plot.

-An administrator can create their own metric by first defining a query, typically in the targetedms
+An administrator can create their own custom metric by first defining a query, typically in the targetedms

 schema, with the following columns: